OIM3640/resources/syllabus_2025spring.md

 Throughout the course, there will be a total of 4 graded homework assignments.
 Each assignment must be submitted by 11:59 PM on the due date specified in the accompanying instructions document.
 Late submissions will incur a deduction of 10 points per day or partial day, up to four days.
 Assignments submitted more than four days past the due date will receive a grade of zero.
 Extensions may be granted at the discretion of the instructor if requested in advance.
 Homework assignments are considered to be individual activities.
 If you need help, feel free to reach out to the instructor.
 Note: Your assignment repositories created under the [course GitHub organization](https://github.com/OIM3640) (not your peronsal private repository) may be modified or removed by the instructor after the semester ends.

-It's important to note that while completing the homework assignments, you may seek help from others, including online sources, but it is essential that you understand what you have submitted, give references or links to the help you have used in the code comments and clearly credit the sources.
+It is important to note that while completing the homework assignments, you may seek help from others, including online sources, but it is essential that you understand what you have submitted, give references or links to the help you have used in the code comments and clearly credit the sources.
 Failure to do so would be considered a violation of Babson's Honor Code.

 ~~## Examination:~~